 The hotel offers 18 secluded lodges made of tarpaulin canvas, the material widely used by safari camps in campsites all over Africa.
 Although from the outside, the lodges look like simple tents, inside, you’ll find a comfortable bed, a full bathroom with a walk-in shower, and a small desk.
 But the most luxurious part is the view of the Knuckles Mountain range from every room.

-For ultimate relaxation, you can use the infinity pool overlooking the mountains or get a spa treatment.
+You can use the infinity pool overlooking the mountains for ultimate relaxation or get a spa treatment.
 The hotel also boasts a vegetable and herbs garden located on-premises.
 It is grown organically without synthesized pesticides and fertilizers.
 Around 60% of the vegetables used in the hotel kitchen are harvested from the garden.